cbarber1/code-palette/README.md

 python --version

-You can also try running it on Heroku by following the steps laid out here after downloading the project folder: https://devcenter.heroku.com/articles/getting-started-with-python.
-Instead of the sample app, just use the project folder.
-The files needed are already in the project file, so you shouldn't have to worry about the procfile part or anything after the deploy the app tab.
-Also, after creating the app, you should make a git repository and add and commit the project folder to it.
-Then use this git command to connect the heroku git and the git that you just created.
+You can also try running it on Heroku by following the steps laid out here after downloading the project folder: https://cs50.readthedocs.io/heroku/ Instead of the sample or finance app, just use the project folder.
+The files needed are already in the project file, so you shouldn't have to worry about the procfile part or requirements.
+Instead of finance.db, there is also a database in the project file called art.db, which you can copy over to postgres.

-heroku git:remote -a {your-project-name}

-Now you're ready to use:

-git push heroku master

-Then all you have to do is type:

-heroku open

 And it will take you to the website!